fermitools/htvault-config/README.md

 firewalls to the internet.
 On the other hand if it is a public server accessible from anywhere then it does need to have a firewall opening.

 ## Starting the service

-The htvault-config systemd service ties itself to vault so starting or restarting the vault service will also apply the configuration.
+The htvault-config systemd service ties itself to Vault, so starting or restarting the vault service will also apply the configuration.
 So to start the service simply do as root:
 ```